igorwolfs/RF-simulations/MSL/regular_msl/notes.md

 ### How to choose the end condition
 Check when the simulation's MSL-energy level becomes pretty uniform, and make sure to stop the simulation at that point.
 Another option is to run the simulation once to check when the energy drops to its lowest point and then run it again until that point.

+## S-Parameter calculation
+For S-parameter calculation examples, chack the msl_s_param.py file.
+Important is that most of the field is contained in the quasi TEM-mode between the copper strip and the copper plate, so that's where the probes should be placed.

+It's tough to measure the field above since it gets distorted and is also not the mode through which you transport the energy.

 # TODO
 ## Boundary conditions